fsantanna-no/p2p-tml-paper/rita-24/response.md

 We added a remark at the beginning of Section "3.
 The Middleware & Programming API", when describing the middleware architecture with Figure 4:

-> Note that all peers execute the exactly same application and middleware, with
+> "Note that all peers execute the exactly same application and middleware,
-> no differences with respect to their roles and physical resources.
+> with no differences with respect to their roles and physical resources."

 We now also explicit that snapshots are replicated, further in the same
 section:

-> As an optimization, the middleware takes periodic snapshots locally *at all
+> "As an optimization, the middleware takes periodic snapshots locally *at all
-> peers* to avoid full simulation.
+> peers* to avoid full simulation."
 > <...>
-> In addition, a peer that rejoins the network recovers from a past snapshot it
+> "In addition, a peer that rejoins the network recovers from a past snapshot
-> already holds, thus avoiding full simulation.
+> it already holds, thus avoiding full simulation."

 ### Comment J.10